reFraw/AME/README.md

-# AME
-Activation Maps Extractor
+Activation Maps Extractor - Small tool for the automated extraction of the intermediate activations of a CNN.